Menu

 Naming and Recognition

-Dartmouth reserves the right to revoke its commitment regarding a naming should any material adverse event create a situation in which the Board of Trustees determines the naming is detrimental to Dartmouth's reputation.
-This determination will be guided by Dartmouth's mission and core values.
-Dartmouth will make all reasonable efforts to inform, in advance, the original donors when a naming is being reviewed for revocation.
+Dartmouth reserves the right to revoke its commitment regarding a naming should any material adverse event create a situation in which the Board of Trustees determines its association–with the donor or the honoree–damages Dartmouth's reputation, undermines public confidence in Dartmouth, or contradicts Dartmouth's principles and values (https://home.dartmouth.edu/mission-statement.)

 Acceptable Forms of Gifts